If you have never experienced the piercing scream of a bull elk during the rut, you’re in for a treat during this ELK RUT Photo Tour 2020!

 This time of year is really special!
 The aspens will be changing and pikas will be busily laying in a last batch of hay before winter sets in.
 Also keep an eye out for mule deer, yellow-bellied marmots, black bear, bighorn sheep, pikas, beavers, and more!

 Limited to six (6) photographers.
-ALL-INCLUSIVE (meals, lodging [double-occupancy] & ground transportation included) ~ FOUR (4) spots left! ~
+ALL-INCLUSIVE (meals, lodging [double-occupancy] & ground transportation included) ~ ONE SPOT LEFT! ~

 IMPORTANT NOTE: This is an estimated schedule & we’ll do our best to stick to this itinerary, but certain conditions may necessitate changes.
 Good photographic experiences & plenty of chances to view wildlife remain goal at all times.